Death: Psychology

 Death studies is a field within psychology.
-Many people have a fear of dying.
+To varying degrees people inherently fear death, both the process and the eventuality; it is hard wired and part of the 'survival instinct' of all animals.
 Discussing, thinking about, or planning for their deaths causes them discomfort.
 This fear may cause them to put off financial planning, preparing a will and testament, or requesting help from a hospice organization.

 Mortality salience is the awareness that death is inevitable.
 However, self-esteem and culture are ways to reduce the anxiety this effect can cause.
 The awareness of someone's own death can cause a deepened bond in their in-group as a defense mechanism.
 This can also cause the person to become very judging.
 In a study, two groups were formed; one group was asked to reflect upon their mortality, the other was not, afterwards, the groups were told to set a bond for a prostitute.
-The group that did not reflect on death had an average of $50, the group who was reminded about their death had an average of $455 dollars.
+The group that did not reflect on death had an average of $50, the group who was reminded about their death had an average of $455.

 Different people have different responses to the idea of their deaths.
 Philosopher Galen Strawson writes that the death that many people wish for is an instant, painless, unexperienced annihilation.
 In this unlikely scenario, the person dies without realizing it and without being able to fear it.
 One moment the person is walking, eating, or sleeping, and the next moment, the person is dead.
 Strawson reasons that this type of death would not take anything away from the person, as he believes a person cannot have a legitimate claim to ownership in the future.